gjurgensen/gjurgensen.github.io/Coq Equality/_posts/2021-08-03-inequality.md

  Failure again!
 At least this error message is more informative...

-   Coq tells us that our elimination of `x` (our match term) is invalid, because a Prop cannot be eliminated to produce a term of sort Type (the same applies producing a term of sort Set).
+   Coq tells us that our elimination of `x` (our match term) is invalid, because a proof term (a term whose type has type `Prop`) cannot be eliminated to produce a term whose type has type `Type`.

+   What we have encountered is Coq's elimination restriction on proof terms.
+Proof terms are only allowed to be eliminated to construct further proof terms.
+Therefore, we prevent information flow out of the `Prop` universe.

    There are many reasons for this restriction, and in fact we should be thankful for it.
 Perhaps the most obvious is in terms of code extraction.
-Because the computational components of a Coq spec (the Set and Type sorted terms) are independent of Prop values, we can completely erase Props from the extraction!
+Because the computational components of a Coq spec (the `Set` and `Type` sorted terms) are independent of proof terms, we can completely erase them during extraction!

-   The only information from Props that are allowed into Types and Sets exist at the type-level.
-So once we confirm that our spec type-checks within Coq, we are safe to erase all Props in the extracted code.
+   The only information from `Prop`s that are allowed into `Type`s and `Set`s exist at the type-level.
+So once we confirm that our spec type-checks within Coq, we are safe to erase all proof terms in the extracted code.

-   It also means that we can't prove an inequality of Props, even when it seems obvious by structural differences.
+   It also means that we can't prove an inequality on proof terms, even when it seems obvious by structural differences.

-   In this case, our match term in `P'` eliminates a term of sort Prop and produces a Prop.
-   At first glance, this might appear consistent with the rules of Prop elimination.
-The problem is in the type of `P'`, `foo -> Prop`.

-{% highlight Coq %}
-Check (foo -> Prop).

-(* foo -> Prop : Type *)
-{% endhighlight %}

- Thus, if `P'` were typable, it would be a Type, constructed by inspection of a Prop `foo`.
-This is the point of the proof that Coq admirably rejects.

- Up next, rewriting.
+Next up in our series, we deal with [rewriting](/coq equality/2021/08/02/rew).